jungokasai/graph_parser/utils/README.md

 ### Data Loader
-``data_process_secsplit.py`` serves as the universal data loader. test_opts is None when you train the model.
+``data_process_secsplit.py`` serves as the universal data loader. test_opts is ``None`` when you train the model.

+We do not reserve the zero index for the arc labels (rels); zero is used both for zero-padding and the most frequent label.
+This is because we can extract where those paddings are by looking at zero's in word sequences, and we do not